stanleyogada/react-rc-carousel/README.md

 - **children**:

-  - **_Description_**: Is used to define the slides within the Slider component.
+  - **_Description_**: `NOTE: each child element (slide) should NOT have a 'width' CSS as the Slider controls the 'width' for you.` Is used to define the slides within the Slider component.
 This approach allows for dynamic and flexible creation of slides within the Slider component, giving you control over the displayed content.
   - **_Type_**: `React.Element[]`
   - **_Default Value_**: `5 DIV elements`

 - **nSlidePerView**:

-  - **_Description_**: Indicates how many slides to display per view.
+  - **_Description_**: `NOTE: this controls the 'width' of each child element (slide)` Indicates how many slides to display per view.
   - **_Type_**: `Number`
   - **_Default Value_**: `1`